-- In Code42 environments with a version 126.96.36.199 on-premises master server that also use Code42 cloud storage, the number of Restores listed in the Device details may not include all restores initiated from the Code42 cloud destination.
+- In Code42 environments with a version 184.108.40.206 on-premises authority server that also use Code42 cloud storage, the number of Restores listed in the Device details may not include all restores initiated from the Code42 cloud destination.

 - Computer-to-computer backups may stop if one computer upgrades to CrashPlan app version 4.8 and the other computer remains on version 4.7 or earlier.
 This could occur if one computer is using an unsupported operating system, such as Windows XP (which cannot be upgraded to CrashPlan app version 4.8).

-- On a Windows device, after adopting a backup created by an OS X or Linux device, the 4.x CrashPlan app displays 0 MB selected for backup even though files are backed up.
+- On a Windows device, after adopting a backup created by a Mac or Linux device, the 4.x CrashPlan app displays 0 MB selected for backup even though files are backed up.

 - In organizations with Compliance Settings enabled, Org Admins cannot create child organizations; only SYSADMINS can create child organizations.